londondev77/Home-Assistant-Thermostat-booster/README.md

 ### Adding the Lovelace card to dashboard
 1. Edit dashboard and click add card.
-1. Search for the Thermostat Boost card.
+1. Search for the Thermostat Boost card (card picker name: "Thermostat Boost").
 1. Select the device to add. *Only thermostats you've added to the integration will appear in this list*.
 1. Click save.